joelrivera14/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

+# Overview:

 This is Practicums (now TripleTen) project four - nine.
+It is meant to allow the user to upload images as well as see images uploaded by other users and it allows for the interactivity of images uploaded.

+# Functionality:

-I started this project simply just building out the layout first, slowly adding more JavaScript functionality as I progressed through the courses sprints.
-As I progressed, there was the addition of forms and form validtation, RESTful API's, and there was a change in structure; going from functional programing to OOP.
+I started this project simply just building out the layout first with grid and flexbox and making sure the web page was responsive.
+I slowly added more JavaScript functionality as I progressed through the courses sprints.
+As I progressed, there was the addition of forms and form validation, a like/dislike feature, an image deletion feature, the use of RESTful API's, and there was a change in structure; going from functional programing to OOP.

 # Technologies: